2 February 2026

 Now let’s break all these steps down in more detail.

 The first step on your SEO roadmap is keyword research – always.
 Keywords are the foundation of almost any type of SEO.
 If you don’t even know what search terms you’re trying to rank for, the rest of the strategy doesn’t matter.
 To conduct keyword research, you can pick from a number of popular keyword research tools, or use the Seller Central Amazon Ads platform.
-If you are already selling on Amazon, reviewing keywords, or more specifically search terms that you product listings already rank for, and then optimizing these is the most promising strategy.
-We explain how to to this in this article on Amazon Search Term Optimization.
+If you are already selling on Amazon, reviewing keywords, or more specifically search terms that your product listings already index for, and then optimizing these is the most promising strategy.
+We explain how to do this in this article on Amazon Search Term Optimization.

 Popular keyword research tools are provided by popular Amazon marketing tools, such as Helium 10’s Keyword Research Tool, or Jungle Scout’s Keyword Scout.
 You can even use the Google Ads Keyword Planner to get an idea as to what keywords may be worth targeting (although search behavior on Google is of course not perfectly correlated with search behavior on Amazon).
 Our favorite tool for Amazon keyword research: Sellersprite.
 Sellersprite’s pricing is more competitive than that of most of its peers while offering the same (if not better) functionality.
 For any number of keywords, these tools provide you with tons of statistics, such as search volumes, competitiveness of a given keyword, number of competing ASINs and so on.